The information on this page has been provided by ASU Online for Online Graduates who are completing degree requirements.

 Is graduation open to ASU Online students?

 Yes!
 Graduation is open to all ASU students and their guests.
-You will participate in University Commencement (Graduate or Undergraduate, depending on your degree) or with your college - the academic home for your degree and major.
+You can participate in University Commencement (Graduate or Undergraduate, depending on your degree) and/or your College's Convocation (your college is the academic home for your degree and major).
+There are also some special interest convocation ceremonies that you can participate in, too.
 A full list of ceremonies can be found here.